Jacksonian democracy

-Jackson's expansion of democracy was exclusively limited to White men, as well as voting rights in the nation were extended to adult white males only, and "it is a myth that most obstacles to the suffrage were removed only after the emergence of Andrew Jackson and his party.
+Jackson's expansion of democracy was exclusively limited to white men, as well as voting rights in the nation were extended to adult white males only, and, according to historian Edward Pessen, "it is a myth that most obstacles to the suffrage were removed only after the emergence of Andrew Jackson and his party.
 Well before Jackson's election most states had lifted most restrictions on the suffrage for white male citizens or taxpayers."
-There was also little to no improvement, and in many cases a reduction of the rights of non-white U.S citizens, during the extensive period of Jacksonian democracy, spanning from 1829 to 1860.